Tutelar-IT/ios_sense_sdk/README.md

 #### Sense Config Information

 If you pass senseInfo as true in above config means, it will return addtional Information like Request ID, First seen, Last seen, IP Address with SenseID.
 Otherwise it will return only SenseID and Request .

+If you pass allowGeoLocation as true in above config means, it will return Device Location Information in Sense Details via our Server API.

 ### Step 3 - Implement  Delegate Method